ludanucc/LPTN/README.md

 ### Overview

 Optimize LPTN is a fork of LPTN(https://github.com/csjliang/LPTN).
-This project aims to improve upon the original by chaning the number of residual blocks, learning rate, and the optimizer.
+This project aims to improve upon the original by changing the number of residual blocks, learning rate, and the optimizer.

 ### License